-This chapter describes how to configure quality of service (QoS) by using automatic-QoS (auto-QoS) commands or by using standard QoS commands.
-With QoS, you can give preferential treatment to certain types of traffic at the expense of others.
-Without QoS, the Catalyst 2950 or Catalyst 2955 switch offers best-effort service to each packet, regardless of the packet contents or size.
-It sends the packets without any assurance of reliability, delay bounds, or throughput.
+This chapter describes how to configure quality of service (QoS) on your switch.
+With this feature, you can provide preferential treatment to certain types of traffic.
+Without QoS, the switch offers best-effort service to each packet, regardless of the packet contents or size.
+It transmits the packets without any assurance of reliability, delay bounds, or throughput.

-To use the features described in this chapter, you must have the enhanced software image (EI) installed on your switch.
+To use the features described in this chapter, you must have the enhanced software image installed on your switch.

-If you have the standard software image (SI) installed on your switch, you cannot configure some of the features.
-Table 30-1 lists the sections that describe the features that you can configure.
+If you have the standard software image installed on your switch, you cannot configure some of the features.
+Table 24-1 lists the sections that describe the features that you can configure.

-Topic Section Queueing and scheduling at the egress ports "Queueing and Scheduling" section on page 30-8 Configuring QoS "Configuring Standard QoS" section on page 30-15 "Default Standard QoS Configuration" section on page 30-16 "Configuring Classification Using Port Trust States" section on page 30-18 "Configuring the Egress Queues" section on page 30-35
+Торіс Section Queueing and scheduling at the egress ports "Queueing and Scheduling" section on page 24-8.
+Configuring QoS "Configuring QoS" section on page 24-9.
+"Default QoS Configuration" section on page 24-9.
+"Configuring the CoS Value for an Interface" section on page 24-13.
+"Configuring CoS and WRR" section on page 24-23.

-Table 30-1 Sections Describing Standard Software Features
+Table 24-1 Sections Describing Standard-Software Features

-For complete syntax and usage information for the commands used in this chapter, refer to the command reference for this release.
+For complete syntax and usage information for the commands used in this chapter, refer to the Catalyst 2950 Desktop Switch Command Reference for this release.

 QoS can be configured either by using the Cluster Management Suite (CMS) or through the command-line interface (CLI).
-Refer to the CMS online help for configuration procedures through CMS.
-For information about accessing and using CMS, see Chapter 4, "Getting Started with CMS."
+Refer to the CMS online help for step-by-step configuration procedures through CMS.
+For information about accessing and using CMS, see Chapter 3, "Getting Started with CMS."

-You can also use these wizards to configure QoS only if your switch is running the EI:
+You can also use these wizards to configure QoS:

+These wizards are available only if your switch is running the enhanced software image.

 - Priority data wizard-Lets you assign priority levels to data applications based on their TCP or UDP ports.
-It has a standard list of applications, and you select the ones that you want to prioritize, the priority levels, and the interfaces where the prioritization occurs.
-Refer to the priority data wizard online help for procedures about using this wizard. - Video wizard-Gives traffic that originates from specified video servers a higher priority than the priority of data traffic.
+It provides a standard list of applications, and you select the ones that you want to prioritize, the priority levels, and the interfaces where the prioritization occurs.
+Refer to the priority data wizard online help for step-by-step procedures on using this wizard. - Video wizard-Gives traffic that originates from specified video servers a higher priority than the priority of data traffic.
 The wizard assumes that the video servers are connected to a single device in the cluster.
-Refer to the video wizard online help for procedures about using this wizard.
+Refer to the video wizard online help for step-by-step procedures on using this wizard.